 Grief: The natural emotional response resulting from a significant loss – especially the death of a loved one.

 For some people, grief can become too painful and grow into something totally different like depression or anxiety.
-Other times it may last far too long and take over a person’s life for years on end, this is called complicated grief.
+Other times it may last far too long and take over a person’s life for years on end, this is called prolonged or complicated grief.

 Bereavement and grief aren’t light-hearted topics.
-Bereavement refers to the process of recovering from the death of a loved one, and grief is a reaction for any form of loss.
+Bereavement refers to the process of recovering from the death of a loved one, and grief is a reaction to any form of loss.
 Both encompass a wide range of emotions such as fear, anger and deep, deep sadness.

 The process of adapting to a loss can dramatically change from person to person, depending on their background, beliefs, relationships, and other factors.

 Common symptoms of grief can be physical, emotional or social.

 A few common symptoms in these categories are: